damienmcd/teamwork-swapi/README.md

 The Search does call the API each time as I found that just searching the contents of the Vuex store would mean that any People that have not already been retrieved as part of a call to get a page of People, would not be returned in my search results.
 The API has a Search endpoint for People so using that will retrieve all People, including those that have not already been displayed as part of a page of results.

+The details for the PlanetModal are an Object passed as props to the PlanetModal component.

+### Styling

+Styling of the application is done using TailwindCSS and I have also added some SCSS variables for the table styling.